 The Monarch’s Way path runs close-by.
 Follow it for a brief time from the car park and into the chocolate-box Cotswold hamlet of Hidcote Bartrim.
 You’ll be treated to traditionally thatched stone cottages that were once home to Johnston’s gardeners.
 They’re now owned by the Trust and rented out.

-You can't miss the dahlias that are starting to flower.
+You can't miss the pretty pink clumps of nerines that are flowering.

-Look out for the fuchsias flowering near the bathing pool.
+Look out for the autumn crocus flowering in the Wilderness.

 The acers are starting to get their autumn colours in the Wilderness.

 Take a stroll to the plant house and see the aeoniums in all their glory.

 Got an iPhone?
 You can now explore Hidcote using our new free app.
 To use it, simply download the National Trust Gardens app from iTunes.
 Once loaded, choose to download the Hidcote Guide.

 You can even download the app while you're here, using the free WiFi in Winthrop's Café.